sbabic/swupdate/doc/source/roadmap.rst

         - Package handler to install packages (ipk, deb) Packages can be inserted into the SWU and the atomicity is guaranteed by SWUpdate.
-        - LUA handlers should be added if possible to the project to show how to solve custom install.
+        - Lua handlers should be added if possible to the project to show how to solve custom install.

 There are custom specific solutions - I will be glad if these additional